-No dividends were declared or paid during fiscal year 2022.
+No dividends were declared or paid during fiscal year 2024.
 On December 20, 2022, the Board of Directors of the Company declared a special cash dividend of \$1.00 per share of common stock.
 The dividend was paid on January 26, 2023, to stockholders of record as of the close of business on January 6, 2023.
-The total amount of the special dividend payment was \$9.4 million.
+The total amount of this special dividend payment was \$9.4 million.
+Additionally, on July 22, 2024, the Board of Directors of the Company declared a special cash dividend of \$1.00 per share of common stock.
+The dividend is payable on August 29, 2024, to stockholders of record as of the close of business on August 8, 2024.
+Based on the current number of shares of common stock outstanding, the total amount of this special cash dividend payment will be approximately \$9.4 million.
 Any future determinations as to the declaration of dividends on our common stock will be made at the discretion of the Board of Directors and will depend on our earnings, operating and financial conditions, capital requirements and other factors deemed relevant by the Board of Directors.